Track Record

 Automatic Resolution

-A daily resolution pipeline runs each morning, matching published picks to official game results from ESPN.
+A daily resolution pipeline runs each morning, matching published projections to official game results from ESPN.
 Wins, losses, and pushes are determined programmatically using the recorded line and the final score.
 There is no manual intervention in the resolution process, eliminating any possibility of selective reporting.

 No Retroactive Changes